HectorAuvinen/adapter_experiments/README.md

 - `--output_path`: Set the output path for the experiment results, including model performances and configurations.
 Use the `--keep_checkpoints` flag to retain trained models.
 - `--adapter_config_path`: Provide the path to the adapter configuration.
 This should be a JSON file with a dictionary of configuration names and their corresponding settings.
 See `configs` for example configurations.
 - `--training_config_path`: Path to the Transformers training configuration JSON file.
 See `configs/training_config.json` for an example configuration.
-- `--logging`: Set the log level for the execution of the script.
 - `--single_config`: Use this flag to run with only the first configuration entry if your JSON file contains multiple configurations.
 - `--train_batch_size`: Define the training batch size.
 This can also be set in the training configuration file.
 - `--eval_batch_size`: Set the evaluation batch size.
 This can also be set in the training configuration file.